gares/iris/ProofMode.md

   of the selection pattern have the following meaning:

   + `%` : repeatedly frame hypotheses from the Coq context.
-  + `#` : repeatedly frame hypotheses from the persistent context.
+  + `#` : repeatedly frame hypotheses from the intuitionistic context.
   + `∗` : frame as much of the spatial context as possible.

-  Notice that framing spatial hypotheses makes them disappear, but framing Coq or persistent hypotheses does not make them disappear.
+  Notice that framing spatial hypotheses makes them disappear, but framing Coq or intuitionistic hypotheses does not make them disappear.

   This tactic finishes the goal in case everything in the conclusion has been framed.